openconfig/featureprofiles/feature/gribi/ate_tests/leader_failover_test/README.md

     *   Reconnect gRIBI-A using the same parameters, and delete the IPv4Entry for 203.0.113.0/24 created previously.
-Ensure that traffic can no longer be forwarded to a destination in 203.0.113.0/24, and that AFT telemetry indicates the entry is no longer installed.
+Ensure that traffic can no longer be forwarded to a destination in 203.0.113.0/24, and that AFT telemetry indicates the entry is no longer installed after FIB_ACK.

 ## Protocol/RPC Parameter Coverage